DTasev/playground-mIYV9kJ5/markdowns/welcome.md

 # Single Access Design Pattern

 ## Table of Contents
+- Table of Contents
 - What is it?
 - When to use it?
-- Implementation
+- Class Interface
     - Example usage with tests
+    - Coding exercise
-- Implementation
+        - Hints:
     - Final implementation
 - Feedback

 ## What is it?